We know U.S. Taxes.

 - Assistance with correspondence from the Internal Revenue Service

-As a U.S. citizen, you must file two returns each year: a Canadian return and a U.S. return.
-Fortunately, this does not necessarily mean you'll have to pay taxes in both countries, as there are several ways to ensure you're not doubly taxed.
-The 1040 form is the standard documentation for filing your income tax return to the Internal Revenue Service (IRS).
-You may be subject to additional U.S. tax reporting and required to fill out more forms if you own or are a beneficiary of Canadian mutual funds, TFSAs, RESPS, RRSPs or RPPs.
-You also may have U.S. filing requirements if you meet the Lawful Permanent Resident test or have spent a certain amount of time in the United States.
+As a U.S. citizen resident in Canada you must file BOTH a Canadian return and a U.S. return.
+Fortunately, you may not have to pay taxes in both countries, as there are ways to ensure you're not doubly taxed.
+In addition to the 1040 form, you may be subject to additional U.S. tax reporting if you own or are a beneficiary of Canadian mutual funds, TFSAs, RESPS, RRSPs or RPPs.

 Form 2555 is a special form excluding foreign earned income from taxation in the United States.
 Ask us how to claim this exclusion.